edgexfoundry/edgex-docs/docs_src/microservices/device/services/device-usb-camera/walkthrough/custom-build.md

     ```
     <details>
     <summary>[Optional] Build with NATS Messaging</summary>
         Currently, the NATS Messaging capability (NATS MessageBus) is opt-in at build time.
-This means that the published Docker image and Snaps do not include the NATS messaging capability.
+This means that the published Docker image does not include the NATS messaging capability.
 To build the docker image using NATS, run make docker-nats:
         ```bash
         make docker-nats
         ```